Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 The Ascidian Larva

 The larva of an ascidian looks somewhat like a tadpole.
-It has features identical or similar to those of vertebrates, including:
+It's sometimes referred to as the "ascidian tadpole larva", though it's not an amphibian like true tadpoles.
+It has features identical or similar to those of vertebrates, however, including:

 - a dorsal nerve cord along its back